abpuri/zillow/README.md

 ## Important Notes

 > **This is a validation-stage MVP** built to demonstrate the concept and gather customer feedback.
-The system uses historical Zillow Research data (2022-2025) and simulated agent runs.
+The system uses historical Zillow Research data (2022-2025) and simulated agent runs (for now!).

 > **Financial projections assume validation success.** Numbers in business documentation represent potential outcomes if product-market fit is achieved.